rschiang/allegro/README.md

         <statements>
         <variable-name> = <value>

-"hold" declaration can use anywhere just like variable.
+`hold` declaration can use anywhere just like variable.
 This statement will suspend current evaluation and wait until the name assigned in the *sub-scope* following it.
 Interpreter will throw `CallNotFulfilledException`